browserhtml/browserhtml/README.md

 [Screencast](http://people.mozilla.org/~prouget/firefoxhtml.mp4) & [screenshots](https://github.com/paulrouget/firefox.html/issues/11)

-**Rational:** We are working hard on making HTML fast and rich enough to build a whole operating system (Firefox OS) and a browser (Firefox OS' browser is built in HTML).
+**Rationale:** We are working hard on making HTML fast and rich enough to build a whole operating system (Firefox OS) and a browser (Firefox OS' browser is built in HTML).
 Firefox Desktop is built in a different way (XUL).
 With a UI in HTML leveraging the [Browser API](https://developer.mozilla.org/en-US/docs/DOM/Using_the_Browser_API),